 To be eligible to apply, the following criteria must be met:

 1. Application must be complete (no missing fields) and submitted by the application deadline.
-The deadline to submit applications has been extended until August 13, 2020 due to the COVID-19 pandemic
+Round two opens for applications on September 8th, and the deadline to submit applications for this round is November 30th, 2020.

-2. The proposed site ("Site") to be rated must be located within one of the below ten municipalities in Ontario:
+2. The proposed site ("Site") to be rated must be located within one of the below 15 municipalities in Ontario:

 If the project is in the design stage, organizations must have already acquired rights to the applicable site within one of the identified municipalities.